 What is Non Domicile status?

-Non-Dom (Non-Domiciled) status is a tax designation offered by countries like Malta, Cyprus, and Greece.
-It allows individuals who are residents but have their permanent home (domicile) elsewhere to limit tax obligations on foreign income.
-With Non-Dom status, only income earned within the country or brought into it is subject to local taxes.
-Foreign income and capital gains, if kept outside the country, remain largely untaxed.
+Non-domicile (non-dom) status refers to a tax classification where an individual resides in a country but is not legally considered domiciled there.
+This status allows individuals to pay taxes only on income earned within the country or remitted there, while foreign income if kept outside the country, may remain untaxed.
 This tax setup is especially attractive for high-net-worth individuals who want to reside in these countries while optimizing their tax exposure.

 Countries with Non-Domicile Programs